0xPARC/0xparc-intro-book/src/pair.typ

 Recall that the map $[bullet] : FF_q -> E$ is linear, meaning that $[a + b] = [a] + [b]$, and $[n a] = n[a]$.
-But as written we can't do "armored multiplication":
+But as written we cannot do "armored multiplication":

 #claim[
   As far as we know, given $[a]$ and $[b]$, one cannot compute $[a b]$.